budin77/booktspa/README.md

 SPA - Vue.js/Vuex

-This project is made to demonstrate several development tools,patterns and techniques:
+This project is made to demonstrate several development tools, patterns and techniques:
  - Consuming a RESTful API
  - Rounting
  - Centralized State Management - Vuex